pulumi/pulumi-hugo/themes/default/content/blog/newsletter-may-2021/index.md

 - [Multi-lang packages]({{< relref "/blog/pulumiup-pulumi-packages-multi-language-components" >}}) that let you author components in one language and reuse them with another language
 - The [Azure Native Provider]({{< relref "/blog/pulumiup-pulumi-packages-multi-language-components" >}}), built from the Azure API daily, was released for General Availability.
-- We also released a public preview of the [Google Cloud Native Provider](((< relref "/blog/pulumiup-google-native-provider" >))) to give Pulumi users the best support possible.
+- We also released a public preview of the [Google Cloud Native Provider]{{< relref "/blog/pulumiup-google-native-provider" >}}) to give Pulumi users the best support possible.
 Native Providers ensure that you have complete coverage and the latest features as they are released.
 - Updates to the [Pulumi Console]({{< relref "/blog/pulumiup-ci-cd-assistant-all-plans" >}}) with more information about your organization's projects, guided integration with source control management systems such as Github, and deep integration with popular CI/CD systems
 - Improved developer experience with enumerations and documentation with hovering tooltips
 - Announcing General Availability and more language examples with [Automation API](((< relref "/pulumiup-automation-api-ga" >))), Pulumi's cloud infrastructure provisioning tool and SDK